manatlan/htag/docs/runners.md

 ## Summary

-Like said before ...
 Htag provides somes [`runners`](https://github.com/manatlan/htag/runners) ootb.
 But they are just here for the show.
 IRL: you should build your own, for your needs.

-Example :
+**Example:**

 In my case, I've build my own, as a "htag application web server" : a process which can spawn/manage htag process, and communicate with a front https/wss server, thru unix socket.
 The "htag web app" communicate with the front https/wss server using websocket if available, or fallback to http.
 It's pretty solid, and works like a charm.
 If I reach to make it more generic, I will add another runner for this concept later.